Franks Tract Reimagined (PDF)(opens in new tab) was completed in September 2020. The project was a

 Even if the volume of flow is the same in both directions, the asymmetry between a salty flood and fresher ebb adds up and causes a net transport of salt into the Delta — like a bus that travels both north and south, but carries many more passengers in the southern direction.
 The restoration approach developed as part of Phase II reduces False River flows and isolates the tidal pumping region from the Old River freshwater corridor.
 Regions upstream of the restoration site are shielded from ocean saltwater intrusion and the central Delta becomes fresher.

 Stakeholders have many concerns about restoration adversely affecting economically important navigation access, fishing, recreational boating and hunting.
-The Phase II planning process follows recommendations in the Franks Tract Futures Report for next steps in planning following the Delta Conservation Framework.
+The Phase II planning process followed recommendations in the Franks Tract Futures Report for next steps in planning following the Delta Conservation Framework.
 While local boaters, hunters, and fishers value the open waters of the Tract, the ecological and water quality problems of the area are starting to impinge on the greater Delta and California water uses.
-Franks Tract/Little Franks Tract restoration was considered as part of a larger vision for the central Delta that the Delta Public Lands Strategy explored in a regional planning process in 2018.
+Franks Tract/Little Franks Tract restoration was considered as part of a larger vision for the central Delta that the Delta Public Lands Strategy(opens in new tab) explored in a regional planning process in 2018.